Gangaji

 Papaji gave her the name Gangaji and asked her to take the teaching to the West.
 She has done that for over thirty years through public satsangs, retreats, an online sangha, and a series of books.
 Her approach is unusual among nondual teachers in its tenderness toward the psychological structure of the seeker.
 She begins where most Western practitioners are, with the wound and the story, and points repeatedly back to the awareness in which both arise.
 Stop.
 Just for a moment, stop the seeking.
 What is here when you stop?

-She has also spoken openly and with great care about the failure of her marriage to Eli Jaxon-Bear and the difficulty of teacher-student relationships in the contemporary nondual world.
-The result is a teaching that holds the absolute and the relative with unusual integrity.
+She has also spoken openly and with great care about the public crisis in her marriage to Eli Jaxon-Bear, after his admission of a long affair with a student, and about what that period demanded of her own teaching.
+The result is a body of work that holds the absolute and the relative with unusual integrity.

 Where to start